facebook/fresco/docs/02-using-image-pipeline.md

   if (imageReference != null) {
     try {
       CloseableImage image = imageReference.get();
-      // do something with the image
+      // Do something with the image...
+      //
+      // IMPORTANT: Do not keep the the reference to the image!
+      // The image may get recycled as soon as the reference gets closed below.
+      // If you need to keep a reference to the image, read the following sections.
     } finally {
       CloseableReference.closeSafely(imageReference);
     }